 The Office of Admissions is looking for ambitious young women who have the motivation, promise, and seriousness of purpose to take advantage of Barnard’s small learning community, the larger Columbia environment, and New York City’s countless resources.
 Coupling rigorous academics with a supportive faculty, students have endless opportunities to apply their interests and knowledge in an urban setting that prizes diversity.

 We are committed to making a Barnard education an affordable option for all families.
 In fact, more than 50% of our student body receives financial aid.
-Barnard meets 100% of demonstrated need for all fours years of college, and does so through a combination of grants, federally subsidized and unsubsidized loans, and work-study opportunities.
-Admission to Barnard is 1need-blind for all domestic students and permanent residents.
-For more detailed information about Financial Aid, please contact our Office of Financial Aid directly or download this financial aid flyer.
+For all recipients of financial aid, Barnard meets 100% of demonstrated need for all fours years of college through a combination of grants, federally subsidized and unsubsidized loans, and work-study opportunities.
+Admission to Barnard is need-blind for all US citizens and permanent residents.
+For more detailed information about Financial Aid, please contact our Office of Financial Aid directly.
+Download our Financial Aid Fact Sheet.

 In accordance with the Higher Education Opportunity Act of 2008, by October 29, 2011, each postsecondary institution that participates in Title IV federal student aid programs must post a net price calculator on its website that uses institutional data to provide estimated net price information to current and prospective students and their families based on a individual circumstances based upon that college's financial aid policies.